shopware/docs/guides/hosting/performance/performance-tweaks.md

         update_mail_variables_on_send: false
 ```

-If you wonder, why it is in `prod`, have a look into the [Symfony configuration about configuration environments](https://symfony.com/doc/current/configuration.html#configuration-environments).
+If you ever wonder why it is in `prod`, take a look into the [Symfony configuration environments](https://symfony.com/doc/current/configuration.html#configuration-environments).

 ## Increment storage